kelvinkirima014/kelvinkirima.com/content/faq/_index.md

 I have't really been asked these questions frequently, but I would not mind answering if I were.

 ## How did you get into programming?
 I wanted to make websites.
-Turns out, you need code, and so I had to teach myself how to write code.
+Turns out, you need to write code, and so it began.

 ## Do you like to Program?
 Yes, very much.
 Programming enriches my life with meaningfulness that I don't take for granted; I'm glad I found something I really like to do and that I want to be really good at.